stefan-rz/Tinyurl/README.md

 It aims to give a shorter url in emoji format with information regarding times of clicks, locations, history track from user's input.
 It is inspired by Google URL Shortener.
 # How to run it in you local

 ### Clone project to your local
+s
 `git clone https://github.com/ruihanzou/Tinyurl.git`

-### To install requried pakage, go into app folder
-	1. cd app
+### Install dependencies
-	2. npm install
+	cd app && npm install

-### Go back to the parent folder at which docker-compose.yml is put after finishing the pakage installation
+### Go back to the parent folder at which docker-compose.yml is put after finishing the pakage installation and run the following command when your docker is up.

-	cd ..

-### Run the following command when your docker is up.

-	docker-compose up --build
+	cd .. && docker-compose up --build

 <!--It takes a while if this is your first run.-->